-Justin is a Chartered Surveyor and has been the owner of Peter Barry Surveyors since 2000.
+Justin has been a Chartered Surveyor since 2002.
 He started his working life as an apprentice carpenter and went on to own and manage a successful building company in his twenties before returning to university to complete a degree in Building Surveying.
 He lives in North Essex with his wife Caroline and 2 children and writes about surveying issues for the Peter Barry blog .
 When not in the office Justin spends his time battling with the kids over the remote control and trying to play his guitar like Nic Jones.

 We’ve been hearing about building material shortages anecdotally for a few months now but more recently reports have filtered through to the national media.
 The cause of the shortages seems to be a combination of Brexit, the pandemic and the recent blockage in the Suez Canal.
 The supply problems come at a time when there is ...
 Read More >>